 If you run a larger business, the Business Platinum Checking account may be for you.
-You can complete 500 transactions per month without a fee, plus unlimited electronic deposits and wire transfers.
+You can complete 500 transactions per month without a transaction fee, plus unlimited electronic deposits and wire transfers.

 It does have a $95 per month fee, but it will be waived if you maintain an average daily balance of $100,000 or more in qualifying business deposit and business investment accounts.

 You can make up to $25,000 in cash deposits per month with no extra fee, and all incoming wires and your first most expensive outgoing wires are free per statement cycle.

 There are no maintenance fees or transaction fees, regardless of your account balance.
 You can completely manage your account online or through your phone, and your account can easily connect to tools like QuickBooks or PayPal.

 Azlo’s account even allows you to send digital invoices.
 You can connect your Azlo account to your Stripe account to receive credit card payments, and accept fee-free bank transfers.